samhohcm/RobotArm-Motors-Worksheet/index.md

 Open it and let the applet load.
 It should look like this:

 <img src="images/Explanation/DC_Motor_animation.jpg" alt="DC Motor Explanation screenshot"
-	title="DC Motor Demonstration" height="250" />
+	title="DC Motor Demonstration" height="280" class="center"/>

+Have a play with the speed and pay attention to the little green arrows.
+They show the direction in which the electromagnetic force pushes the coil.
 In this animation, the outer magnet is the permanent magnet, and the coil in the middle connected to the battery is the electromagnet.
 The part that moves is connected to the **shaft** of the motor, which you can attach things to that need to be moved.
 All electric motors use this principle.

 Now let's take a look at the motors we have right now and learn more about them!